A Teacher’s Guide to Cell Phones in the Classroom

 Cell phones can be a large distraction in the classroom; what are teachers supposed to do to prevent students from sneaking a peek during lessons?

-Several creative teachers have come up with brilliant solutions to the cell phone problem.
+Because of this, several creative teachers have come up with brilliant solutions to the cell phones in the classroom problem.
 See below for the best ideas from experienced educators.

 Get caught in the “crime” of using your phone during class?
 Your phone is going to phone prison!
 Your “prison” can be made from a bucket or jar, electric tape, and a little paint.

 Hanging Shoe Holder

 Several teachers have also utilized hanging shoe or toy holders to corral phones.
 Number each slot in the hanging holder and assign students a number.
 Students with phones must place their silent phones into their number slot to be counted present.
 Students without a phone can place a calculator or other object in their slot for attendance.

 This one is similar to phone prison, but a little more fun – just make sure you don’t add any actual water to the tank!